Plan Your Filings in Advance

 We are glad to offer our services aimed at simplifying the process of filing tax declarations.
-The > main issues associated with this process are described below. > > The following persons are obligated to file tax returns (art.
-228, 227 of the Tax Code): > > - Russian tax residents who received income from sources located abroad (including dividends and > interest on securities as well as security payments);
+The main issues associated with this process are described below.

+The following individuals are obligated to file tax returns (Article 228, 227 of the Tax Code):

+- Russian tax residents who received income from sources located abroad (including dividends and interest on securities as well as security payments);

 - Individuals whose income was received from non-tax agent source, such as property lease income or proceeds from selling property, which has been owned by taxpayer for less than 3 years (or 5 years for sale of real estate bought by taxpayer after January 1, 2016); proceeds from sale of securities or equity interests;

 - Other individuals who received income or gain from non-tax agents;

 - Individual entrepreneurs;